-Korolite® Insulated Metal Panels offer high performance building solutions that lower carbon emissions, reduce lifetime costs and enhance lives.
-Energy-efficient and air-tight insulated metal panels help create advanced building envelopes and cold-storage units using environmentally responsible, continuous insulation cores sandwiched between pre-painted, galvanized steel facings in a well controlled process.
-Build attractive, sustainable, and budget-friendly facilities in record times by combining insulation, vapour barrier, weatherproofing and finishes.
+Korolite® Insulated Metal Panels offer high performance building solutions that lower emissions, reduce lifetime costs and enhance indoor environmental quality.
+Energy-efficient and airtight insulated metal panels help create advanced building envelopes and cold-storage units using environmentally responsible, continuous insulation cores sandwiched between pre-painted, galvanized steel facings.
+Build attractive, sustainable, and budget-friendly facilities in record times by combining insulation, vapour barriers, weatherproofing and finishes.

 Korolite® Insulated Metal Panels are highly versatile, available with various finished looks, and fast to install onto structural framing.
 Custom-manufactured to the specified lengths and thicknesses, the lightweight modular panels arrive at the jobsite ready to place.
 Unique interlocks help ensure continuous insulation and minimal air leakage with sealant applied between panels at the jobsite.